angel-cho/mdef/docs/seminars/04_Living with Your Own Ideas.md

     **17:47h** - Ordering boba.
 This was my third time interacting with a service employee, so I knew exactly what to do.
 I wrote what I wanted to order beforehand while I stood in line and prepared my credit card and my sign.
 When I was up to order, I showed my sign "Yo Puedo No Hablo", and he asked me "why?".
 I didn't expect him to interact with me in this way and I took a moment to write "experiment" (very poorly) with my non-dominant hand.
 I showed him the word and he gave me a thumbs up.
 I responded with a thumbs up and showed him the paper with my order on it.
 He grabbed my paper (which I also didn't expect) and wrote something on it himself.
 He returned the paper to me and I saw he had written "4.20 Euros", what I owed him.
 I paid with credit card and went outside to reflect on these few unexpected responses.
 I typed it out to Audrey and she suggested that he might have been aware that I wasn't actually deaf because she was filming me the whole time. *I hadn't thought about this before.
 By having someone film me for the final video, I was communicating that this was a set up (inauthentic) experience.*

     **19:00h** - It’s harder to see as it becomes dark and I have my sunglasses on.
-I chose to keep them on in order to fully commit to my experiment and walked home in the blurry darkness. *I felt significantly less safe, unable to see clearly and hear clearly.* It made me realize how much I rely on these senses for my sense of security.
+I chose to keep them on in order to fully commit to my experiment and walked home in the blurry darkness. *I felt significantly less safe, unable to see clearly and hear clearly.* It made me realize how much I rely on these sens

 ## Pain Points & Observations: